 Vaccinium angustifolium is a deciduous Shrub growing to 0.2 m (0ft 8in).

-It is hardy to zone 2.
+See above for USDA hardiness.
+It is hardy to UK zone 2.
 It is in flower from May to June, and the seeds ripen in July.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 It can grow in semi-shade (light woodland) or no shade.
 It prefers dry or moist soil.